prometheus/statsd_exporter/README.md

 #### Special match groups

-When using regex, the match group `0` is the full match and can be used to attach labels to the metric.
+The match group `0` is the full match and can be used to attach labels to the metric.
 Example:

 ```yaml